Peakergzf/string-net-frequency/README.md

-# Efficient Computation of String Net Frequency with Augmented Suffix Arrays
+# Exploiting New Properties of String Net Frequency for Efficient Computation

 ## Requirements